elh0/User-Centric-Frontend-Development-Milestone-Project/README.md

 ## UX

 The intended UX is simplistic & clean to help new users navigate fluidly & keeps a common website format.
-Using whites & greys to organise content these subtle effects help for a minimal approach & intentionally leaver the user feeling comfortable.
+Using whites & greys to organise content these subtle effects help for a minimal approach & intentionally leave the user feeling comfortable.
 I have used a dark grey as the call to action colour used within the two landing page buttons & within the footer to help the user understand where the important information they may need is situated.

 A prominent article I read called "Your body text is too small" has been at the forefront of my design process the whole way through.
 Making sure all h1's are clear & lead whilst minimising information on **h2/h3/h4** text to help user find fluidiity in scrolling.